dedztbh/dedztbh/README.md

 - [face_recognition](https://github.com/ageitgey/face_recognition): A very popular Python library for facial recognition.

 Experimental Video Games:
+- [Game of Life PVP](https://github.com/dedztbh/GameOfLifePVP): What if Conway's game of life but PVP?
+Built with Godot 4 and C++20 with concurrency.
 - [Animetic](https://github.com/dedztbh/Animetic-Release): Animetic is an infinite flying 2D side-scroller / 3D runner game that explores the difference and connection between animetism and cinematism, with artistic style inspired by Ghost in the Shell 2.
-(Unfortunately not open source since some art assets are created by my classmate and license limitations)
+(Unfortunately not open source since some art assets are created by my classmate and license limitations).
+Made with Unity.

 Thanks for visiting!